-Today, at the majority of so-called ‘service’ stations, we are required to perform all these functions ourself.
-There’s not much in the way of free service at service stations where even the air for your tyres can sometimes require a coin in a slot.
+Today, at the majority of so-called ‘service’ stations, we are required to perform all these functions ourselves.
+There’s not much in the way of free service at service stations, where even the air for your tyres can sometimes require a coin in a slot.

 It doesn’t hurt us to deliberately go out of our way to help someone else, even though we may receive no thanks for our effort.

-If we aspire to greatness we should first learn to be servant.
-Even Jesus washed the feet of his followers.
+If we aspire to greatness, we should first learn to be servant.